Randy Jackson: American Idol

 Starting in 2002, Jackson was one of the panel judges on the Fox Network reality television series American Idol, along with Paula Abdul (2002–2009), Simon Cowell (2002–2010), Kara DioGuardi (2009–2010), Ellen DeGeneres (2010), Jennifer Lopez (2011–2012), Steven Tyler (2011–2012), Nicki Minaj (2013), Mariah Carey (2013), and Keith Urban (2013).
 As a result of Cowell's departure, Jackson was left as the sole original judge on American Idol.
 His role was originally going to be reduced to that of a mentor, so the 2013 season would have all new judges, but it was later decided that he would remain as a judge for season 12.
 On May 9, 2013, Jackson announced that he would be leaving American Idol after twelve seasons due to him wanting to focus on other business ventures.
 On September 3, 2013, it was announced that Jackson would replace Jimmy Iovine as the in-house mentor on American Idol.
 He departed the series for good in November 2014.

 America's Best Dance Crew

 Jackson produced America's Best Dance Crew, an American group dance competition and reality television show, which premiered on February 7, 2008, on MTV and was cancelled in 2012 due to declining ratings.
 Each week, the teams showcased their creative talents in choreography and their dance skills, and one crew was eliminated by the judges.
 The competition continued until the sole winning dance crew was awarded the title of America's Best Dance Crew, and a cash prize of $100,000.

 Name That Tune

-Jackson serves as bandleader on the revival of Name That Tune.
+Jackson served as bandleader on the revival of Name That Tune from January 2021 until December 2025.
+On July 14, 2026, it was announced that Jackson had decided to leave the show, being replaced by Robin Thicke.